Downtown – Staunton, Virginia

 Ice cream shop has figured out how to “show me don’t tell me” by showing the different sizes and costs.

 Even the parking garage is done well.
 Notice the uses at ground floor to encourage pedestrian activity at street level.
 The architectural details screen the deck and make it fit in with other nearby buildings.
 This is also where the Visitor’s Center may be found.
+This parking deck and its detailing rivals other genuine historic buildings on the block.
+That might give preservationists pause to think about the difference between old and new architecture.

 Ordinary landscaping would simply not do for Staunton.
 That is why this 18 foot watering can greets motorists as they are coming and going.
 Also, it screens the railroad bridge behind it nicely.